-Racing on highway is a Class B misdemeanor, but the offense is a Class A misdemeanor when an alleged offender has been previously convicted one time of racing on highway or, at the time of the offense, they were operating the vehicle while intoxicated or in possession of an open container.
-Racing on highway is a state jail felony if the alleged offender has previously been convicted two times of racing on highway, and an offense is a third-degree felony if an individual suffered bodily injury as a result of the offense.
-If an individual suffered serious bodily injury or death as the result of an offense, racing on highway is a second-degree felony.
+Racing on the highway is a Class B misdemeanor, but the offense is a Class A misdemeanor when an alleged offender has been previously convicted one time of racing on the highway or, at the time of the offense, they were operating the vehicle while intoxicated or in possession of an open container.
+Racing on the highway is a state jail felony if the alleged offender has previously been convicted two times of racing on the highway, and an offense is a third-degree felony if an individual suffered bodily injury as a result of the offense.
+If an individual suffered serious bodily injury or death as the result of an offense, racing on the highway is a second-degree felony.

 Penalties in Denton for Racing on a Highway

-The consequences of a conviction for racing on highway will depend on how the alleged crime was classified.
+The consequences of a conviction for racing on the highway will depend on how the alleged crime was classified.
 Convictions are generally punishable as follows: